Veracruz: Industry, transportation and commerce

-Handcrafts
+Handicrafts

-In the more rural and indigenous areas of the state, a number of handicrafts are still made and sold both to local buyers and to tourists.
+In the more rural and Indigenous areas of the state, a number of handicrafts are still made and sold to local buyers and tourists alike.
 Many of these crafts are produced by communities that specialize in one or more types.
-Wood furniture and other items are made by the Huasteca people, mostly using cedar and palm trees.
-The best work comes from the towns of Ozulama and Castillo de Teayo.
+Wood furniture and other items are made by the Huasteca people, mostly from cedar and palm, although the best work comes from the towns of Ozulama and Castillo de Teayo.
 Teocelo and Monte Blanco are known for bamboo furniture and other items.
-Musical instruments of wood such as a guitar called "jarana" are constructed in the Los Tuxtlas area, especially in Catemaco, with flutes made in Papantla.
-Wooden masks are made in Teocelo, and items made with the wood of coffee plants are made in Misantla, Coatepec, Huastusco and Xico.
+Musical instruments of wood, such as a type of guitar called a jarana, are constructed in the Los Tuxtlas area, especially in Catemaco, and flutes made in Papantla.
+Wooden masks are made in Teocelo, and items made of coffee wood are made in Misantla, Coatepec, Huastusco, and Xico.
 Corn husks are used to make decorative figures, often religious, in Nautla and Naranjos de Amatlán.
-Palm fronds are woven into fans, shoes and baskets in Jalcomulco, Ozulama and Tlalixcoyan.
+Palm fronds are woven into fans, shoes, and baskets in Jalcomulco, Ozulama, and Tlalixcoyan.

-Ceramics have been made in almost all parts of Veracruz since the Olmecs.
-One area known for its work is Papantla which also includes life sized representations of folk dancers from the area along with more mundane items of glazed and unglazed pottery.
-Minatitlán is known for its production of ceramic cooking utensils which are also popular in the neighboring municipalities of Actopan and Naolinco.
-San Miguel Aguasuelos and Jalcomulco are known for their white clay wares which include water jars, toys, nativity scenes, bells and more.
+Ceramics have been made in almost all parts of Veracruz since the time of the Olmecs.
+One area known for its ceramic work is Papantla, which also includes life-sized representations of folk dancers from the area, along with more mundane glazed and unglazed pottery items.
+Minatitlán is known for its production of ceramic cooking utensils that are also popular in the neighboring municipalities of Actopan and Naolinco.
+San Miguel Aguasuelos and Jalcomulco are known for their white clay ware, including water jars, toys, nativity scenes, bells, and more.

 Traditional clothing and embroidery can be most easily found in the La Huasteca area, where elaborately decorated women's blouses can be seen, especially in the El Higo and Tlalixcoyan area.
 In Totonacalpan, men are still often seen in white shirts and pants with a bag to hold personal items.
-This dress dates back to the early colonial period and had not changed much since then.
-Other areas specialize in wool items such as Naranjos de Amatlán, Minatilán and the city of Veracruz where items such as dresses, skirts and jackets.
-These and other textiles such as tablecloths and napkins are often decorated with cross-stitch.
-Leather items include shoes, jackets, bags, wallets, belts and boots and are usually made in the La Huasteca region, Teocolo, Citlaltépetl and Naolinco.
+This dress dates back to the early colonial period and has changed little since then.
+Other areas like Naranjos de Amatlán, Minatilán, and the city of Veracruz specialize in wool items such as dresses, skirts, and jackets, often decorated with cross-stitching as are other textile crafts like tablecloths and napkins.
+Leather items include shoes, jackets, bags, wallets, belts, and boots and are usually made in the La Huasteca region, Teocolo, Citlaltépetl, and Naolinco.